 Before going any further, you should note that this feature requires a Google Licensing Public Key to work, and so you will need to have prepared a store listing for your game to get this.

 This functionality is only available to you on the Android target platform, and can be activated by clicking the checkbox for it that you can find in the Android Game Options Packaging Section.

 Clicking the checkbox will prompt you to download and install the YoYo Games APK Expansion extension.
-Select "Yes" when prompted, then add the extension to your account from the Marketplace page that opens and click the "Download for 1.4" button - this will then open your Library window where you can search for the asset and install it:
+Select "Yes" when prompted, then add the extension to your account from the Marketplace page that opens and click the "Download" button - this will then open your Library window where you can search for the asset and install it:

 Once installed, you will then have to do the same for the Licensing options, and click the Enable Google Licensing checkbox then follow the same procedure as before to install the extension.
 Finally, you should add your public key into the Google Licensing Public Key area of the options.
 You can get the Public Key from the Services and APIs section of the Developer Dashboard for your game listing:

 The following is worth noting before you decide to go ahead and use this feature:

 - The checkbox only takes effect when you use Create Application, and not on testing

 - You must have “Enable Google Licensing” checked, a valid Public Key, and the Licensing extension installed

 - You must use the correct package name as defined in the store listing for the game (for example, the default “com.yoyogames.runner” as the Package Name will not work)